willgeary/willgeary.github.io/index.md

 published: true
 ---

-I'm Will Geary.
-I'm currently pursuing a [master's degree in data science](http://datascience.columbia.edu/master-of-science-in-data-science) at Columbia University, studying machine learning, data mining and advanced statistical theory.
-I'm excited about the intersection of data science and urban planning.
-I live in Brooklyn, NY.
+Hello, my name is Will.
+I'm currently pursuing an [m.s. in data science](http://datascience.columbia.edu/master-of-science-in-data-science) at Columbia University, studying machine learning, data visualization and advanced statistical theory.
+I'm a transportation nerd with a love for maps and data.

 Feel free to read more [about me](about), follow my [bicycle adventures](/bikes) and [data projects](data), or reach out!